Edd Mann Developer

 Creating the Serverless Project

-Now with the native executable compiled, we can go about creating the accompanying Lambda service.
+Now with the native executable compiled, we can create the accompanying Lambda service.
 In a similar manner to the previous blog post, we will first create a skeleton Serverless project template.

 $ serverless create --template aws-nodejs --path and-the-winner-is